ceshine/ceshine-hugo/content/post/20200819-notes-labse/index.md

 {{< figure src="table-1.png" caption="[source](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html)" >}}

 Maybe they just want to mention a general characteristic of multilingual approaches.
-Nonetheless, the improvements in the low resource languages are significant, and might be attribute to the fine-tuning task ,the improved capacity of the model (LASER uses at most 5 Bi-LSTM layers), or the larger pre-train dataset.
+Nonetheless, the improvements in the low resource languages are significant and might be attributed to the fine-tuning task, the improved capacity of the model (LASER uses at most 5 Bi-LSTM layers), or the larger pre-train dataset.

 # The LaBSE Model